ryanguitard197-ctrl/Multi-Dimensional-Binary-V0.3.1/README.md

 MDB-OS:      Memory = O(k) × 16 bytes   (k = populated states)
 ```

+The memory advantage is strongest for circuits that maintain sparse state throughout execution — such as GHZ states, entanglement operations, and sparse oracle evaluations.
+Circuits that require full superposition across all basis states will populate the complete state space at that stage, scaling with 2ⁿ.
+Understanding which circuits stay sparse is key to getting the most from this architecture.

 ### 2. Three Operations Quantum Can't Have

 | Operation | What It Does | Why Quantum Can't |